Partner visas

 The bottom line

-Online-met and long-distance are now ordinary entry points into the Australian partner visa system, not red flags.
-What still gets files refused is thin or unstructured evidence across the four pillars, and the 300's hard in-person rule under Yucesan.
-Choose the subclass that fits your actual situation (often a 309 after an overseas wedding, not a 300), build a deliberate substitute-evidence file for the pillars long-distance couples do not produce naturally, and treat the relationship statement, communications archive and travel record as primary evidence rather than supporting.
+Meeting online and living apart are ordinary ways into the Australian partner visa system.
+Case officers see them every day.
+What gets files refused is thin evidence across the four pillars, plus the 300's hard in-person rule under Yucesan.
+So pick the subclass that fits your facts, often a 309 after an overseas wedding rather than a 300.
+Build your substitute evidence on purpose.
+And treat your relationship statement, message archive and travel record as primary evidence, because that is how a case officer will read them.

-For the broader framework, see our ultimate guide to the partner visa.
-For the de facto and married pathways in detail, see de facto vs married partner visa.
-For the sponsor side, see the partner visa sponsor's role.
-And if you would like a lawyer-reviewed application at a price built around modern workflows rather than billable hours, Tern's partner visa service is designed for cases exactly like these.
+For the broader framework, see our ultimate guide to the partner visa; for the de facto vs married pathways, see de facto vs married partner visa; for the sponsor side, see the partner visa sponsor's role.

 この記事を共有